 Bonus suggestion...
-There are times I'm unable to watch fast action TV without it making me dizzy.
+There are times I'm unable to watch fast-action TV without it making me dizzy.
 Closing your eyes isn't always helpful.
 Indeed it can make things worse.
-Instead, have a "safe place" to fix your gaze at the side of the screen, for example the TV logo, or on/off light.
-You can then follow the show using peripheral vision, without using eye movement.
+Instead, have a "safe place" to fix your gaze at the side of the screen, for example, the TV logo or the on/off light.
+You can then follow the show using peripheral vision without using eye movement.

 For More Information